johnxu21/johnxu21.github.io/teaching/CS472/Timetable/CI/CI.md

 ### **1. Creating a GitHub Actions Workflow File**
 Good news, the workflow file is already written for you.
-Your task to move it to the right location
+Your task is to move it to the right location.

 - Navigate to the **root directory** of your repository.
 - Create the **workflow directory**: